 Your loan qualification also considers your ability to pay into the future.
 Changing jobs frequently, current verified employment and other factors are considered during your loan approval process.

 Applying for Additional Credit

 This guide is general knowledge only.
-Scott Buehler and Veritas Funding do not provide credit repair services.
+Scott Buehler and Guild Mortgage do not provide credit repair services.
 The below information is provided for general knowledge only.
 Please consult with a credit repair specialist before making decisions that will impact your credit.

 Are you buying a home sooner than later?
 Try to avoid applying for or adding additional lines of credit where possible.
 Many believe that opening up new lines of credit is harmless as long as they don't run up balances.
 In fact, adding new lines of credit may impact your credit scores.

 Another consideration, all inquiries seen on your credit report must be accounted for during the loan process.
 These will require a letter of explanation that includes what the inquiry was for, if a new debt has occurred and if yes, additional review including documentation so that it may be added to your liabilities.

 Your credit is also reviewed near the end of your home loan.
 Should a review discover new inquiries have occurred, it may delay your closing.
 Any new inquiries will require investigation including an additional approval review to ensure the loan still qualifies.

 While going through the home loan process, consider speaking to your loan officer before making a decision that might impact your credit or qualification.